jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 #### copy_rootfs.sh

-This script copies the *zImage* Linux kernel, several device tree binaries (*.dtb) and the rest of the system files to the root file system partition of the SD card.
+This script copies the *zImage* kernel, the device tree binaries and the rest of the operating system to the root file system partition of the SD card.

-The script accepts an optional command line argument for the image type, either `console` or `qt5`.
+The script accepts an optional command line argument for the image type, for example `console` or `qt5`.
 The default is `console`.

 The script also accepts a `hostname` argument if you want the host name to be something other then the default `duovero`.